Menu

 NCCR Colloquium

-The NCCR co-hosts a series of talks between the Universities of Geneva (“Brain & Cognition Seminars”), Zurich (“ISLE Colloquium”) and Neuchâtel (“CogSci”).
+The NCCR co-hosts a series of talks between the Universities of Geneva (Neuro-Connect Seminars), Zurich (ISLE Colloquium) and Neuchâtel (“CogSci”).
 These talks take place during the Fall and Spring semesters, once per semester in every institution .
-You can find the next scheduled talks here.

 A series of academic talks featuring PIs who discuss their career trajectories in research.
 The sessions focus on the decisions, challenges, and turning points that have shaped their professional paths.
 The series is intended for researchers at all career stages and aims to provide insight into the varied routes that can lead to long-term engagement in academia or the private sector.